AlexB52/retest/README.md

 Retest is a small command-line tool to help you refactor code by watching a file change and running its matching spec.
 Designed to be dev-centric and project independent, it can be used on the fly.
 No Gemfile updates, no commits to a repo or configuration files required to start refactoring.
 Works with every Ruby projects (at least that is the end goal)

-## Why?
-It is advised to be one `cmd + z` away from green tests when refactoring.
-This means running tests after every line change.
-Let Retest rerun your tests after every file change you make.

-Retest gem is meant to be simple and follow testing conventions encountered in Ruby projects.
-Give it a go you can uninstall it easily.
-If you think the matching pattern could be improved please raise an issue.

-For fully fledged solutions, some cli tools already exists: [autotest](https://github.com/grosser/autotest), [guard](https://github.com/guard/guard), [zentest](https://github.com/seattlerb/zentest)

 ![demo](https://alexbarret.com/images/external/retest-demo-26bcad04.gif)

 ## Installation